-As Information Technology AVP its very critical for you to understand developing brand strategy is extremely critical.
+As a Information Technology AVP, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 If you are entrepreneurial in nature owning a business is very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.